jolavar1/hello-world/README.md

 # hello-world
 Hey all,

-My name is Jonathan and I am doing learning more about GitHub.
+My name is Jonathan and I am learning more about GitHub.
 Yay!